MicroCODEIncorporated/mcode/README.md

 ## Version History

+* 0.2.9
+    * Renamed fnc() to trace() - the more appropriate name for debugging.
+* 0.2.8
+    * Corrected check for null when logging non-object data types.
 * 0.2.7
     * Added recognition of Number and Boolean in logifyObject().HandleNonObject() and added default "unknown".
 * 0.2.6